arjun-aggarwal-1/Equity-Analysis-Website/README.md

 # Equity T₹ade (E-T₹ade)

+### Edit
+Publishable tokens have expired and thus cannot be used to fetch data

 ## Features
 - Register: Any person can register to make a new account.
 - Log In: Registered users can access the main website by logging in.